Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Alcohol is a diuretic, which means it causes the body to lose more water than it takes in.
 This can lead to dehydration, which can cause physical symptoms such as headaches and dizziness.
 Dehydration can also affect the nervous system and lead to an increase in anxiety and restlessness, which can trigger a panic attack.

-Read More: Is Alcohol An Appetite Stimulant?
+Read More: Is Alcohol Narcotics?

 Alcohol consumption also affects the body’s ability to regulate its temperature.
 It can cause the body to become overheated, which can cause sweating and other physical symptoms associated with panic attacks.
 Additionally, it can affect the body’s natural circadian rhythm, leading to a disruption in sleep patterns, which can also exacerbate anxiety and lead to a panic attack.